aaronamran/MCSI-Remote-Cybersecurity-Internship/Threat Hunting/threat-hunting-2-machines.md

    print("Suspicious Services:")
    print(suspicious_services)
    ```
+6. Regarding Searching for Credentials in the Registry, attackers often look for stored credentials in registry keys, such as `HKLM` or `HKCU` hives.
+Focus on datasets like `w32persistence_registryitems` and search for keywords such as `password`, `credentials`, `admin`
-6. A Path Interception attack means attackers may place malicious executables in directories higher in the PATH environment variable order.
+7. A Path Interception attack means attackers may place malicious executables in directories higher in the PATH environment variable order.
 Focus on datasets like `w32persistence_fileitems` and `w32drivers`.
 Search for files in common directories, e.g., `C:\Windows\Temp\`, `C:\Users\Public\`, or paths with missing quotes (e.g., "C:\Program Files\malware.exe" instead of "C:\Program Files\ Legit App\legit.exe").
 Check for `.exe` or `.dll` files placed in these directories
-7. Process Injection attack is performed by attackers injecting malicious code into legitimate processes like `explorer.exe` or `svchost.exe`.
+8. Process Injection attack is performed by attackers injecting malicious code into legitimate processes like `explorer.exe` or `svchost.exe`.
 Focus on datasets like `w32processes` and `w32processes_memorysections`.
 Search for memory sections marked as writable and executable (`RWX` permissions).
 Suspicious processes like `svchost.exe`, `explorer.exe`, `notepad.exe`, etc
-8.
+9.